 1. Editor’s Pick: First Alert Fire Extinguisher

-Great reviews, plenty of brand confidence, plenty of choice, and some solid-looking performance put the First Alert Fire Extinguisher in our Editor’s Choice position with ease.
+Great reviews, plenty of brand confidence, plenty of choice, and some solid-looking performance put the First Alert Fire Extinguisher in our Editor’s Choice position on our list of the best fire extinguishers for off-roaders.
 This rechargeable fire extinguisher is a multipurpose unit that’s built to last—but also to help fight a wide range of fires, including those fueled by gas and oil, should the need arise.
 A corrosion-resistant, easy-to-read gauge is included for quick inspections, and the waterproof instruction label is built to stick around for the long haul.

 Owner reviews are excellent overall, with several users reporting that they love the size, and that the First Alert Fire Extinguisher is a convenient size for a small car.
 This one looks sturdy, capable, and powerful, and comes backed by one of the most well-known brands in the industry.

 2. Best Professional Pick: H3R Performance HG250B Fire Extinguisher

 Our top pick for the professional goes to this well-rated extinguisher from H3R.
 The H3R Performance HG250B Fire Extinguisher comes with twice the size and fire-stopping power of smaller units, so you’re less likely to be outgunned by a challenging or rapidly spreading fire.
 The chemical formulation leaves no mess or damage if discharge occurs within a vehicle.
 It also prevents thermal shock to vehicle electronics, and an all-metal valve is featured for minimal maintenance and a long service life.